 This is not a new trend but an ancient practice going back centuries when farmers would leave part of their harvests behind for the less fortunate to collect.
 Produce costs more than most processed foods and is often harder to access.
 Gleaning not only provides fresh healthy options to AFAC clients for free but reduces waste at a time where 40% of food in America goes uneaten.

 AFAC gleans at Farmers Markets in Arlington every week from May through November and partners with local farms where volunteers of all ages can sign up to glean as crops become available.
-So far this year, AFAC has gathered food from JK Community Farm in Purcellville, Arcadia Farm in Alexandria, and through the Society of Saint Andrew near Winchester, as well as from individuals who have opened up their gardens and orchards to AFAC.
+Each year, AFAC gathers food from JK Community Farm in Purcellville and through the Society of Saint Andrew near Winchester, as well as from individuals who have opened up their gardens and orchards to AFAC.

 Individuals can register to glean by completing the Volunteer Profile form.
 If you are already part of our online volunteer management system, you do not need to register.
 You will see gleaning opportunities on the online calendar as dates become available.